recourcefulcoder/VKCloneBackend/README.md

 Besides of obvious requirement for meeting PEP8 requirements, _import-order requirement_ is also introduced:

 - Chosen import order rule - cryptography for [flake8-import-order plugin](https://pypi.org/project/flake8-import-order/)

+### Code documentation
+Code is documented per service in order not to overload this manual.
+Each service has it's own README.md, where you can find its local design conventions and class/function docs.

+However, current section is still usable as it will document integration between services, as well as some shared codebase.

+For now, since no shared codebase nor integration between services is not implemented, it is left intentionally blank